anodyne/nova3/docs/developing/models/collections.md

 # Eloquent Collections

 All multi-result sets returned by Nova (either via the `get()` method or a relationship) return an Eloquent `Collection` object.
-This objects implements the IteratorAggregate PHP interface so it can be iterated over like an array.
+This object implements the `IteratorAggregate` PHP interface so it can be iterated over like an array.
 However, this object also has a variety of other helpful methods for working with result sets.

 ## `toSimpleArray()`